Tchaikovsky

 alphabank

-Cayetano Soto has drawn the attention of the dance community since his debut choreography, Plenilunio, created for the Bayerisches Staatsballett (Munich).
-This piece earned him the title of “Best Young Choreographer to Watch” from the German magazine Tanz Aktuell.
+Soto has drawn the attention of the dance community since his debut choreography, (Plenilunio), created for the Bayerisches Staatsballett (Munich) – a piece that earned him the title of “Best Young Choreographer to Watch” from the German magazine Tanz Aktuell.
 He has collaborated with some of the most important companies worldwide, such as Nederlands Dans Theater, Stuttgarter Ballett, Royal Ballet of Flanders, Ballett Zürich, Compañía Nacional de Danza, Czech National Ballet, Balé da Cidade de São Paulo, Perm Opera Ballet Theatre, and others.
 He has received the first prize at the “Uncontainable” competition at the Royal Ballet of Flanders for his piece 24FPS, while in 2018 he taught in the modern dance programme “Jacob’s Pillow”.